itenfay/DYFStore/README.md

 ### Remove transaction

 ```
-DispatchQueue.main.asyncAfter(delay: 1.5) {
 let info = self.purchaseInfo!
 let store = DYFStore.default
-    let persister = store.keychainPersister!
+let persister = DYFStoreUserDefaultsPersistence()
 let identifier = info.transactionIdentifier!

 if info.state! == .restored {

     let transaction = store.extractRestoredTransaction(identifier)
     store.finishTransaction(transaction)

 } else {

     let transaction = store.extractPurchasedTransaction(identifier)
-        // The transaction can be finished only after the client and server adopt secure communication and data encryption and the receipt verification is passed.
+    // The transaction can be finished only after the receipt verification passed under the client and the server can adopt the communication of security and data encryption.
 In this way, we can avoid refreshing orders and cracking in-app purchase.
-If we were unable to complete the verification, we want `StoreKit` to keep reminding us that there are still outstanding transactions.
+If we were unable to complete the verification we want StoreKit to keep reminding us of the transaction.
     store.finishTransaction(transaction)
 }

 persister.removeTransaction(identifier)
 if let id = info.originalTransactionIdentifier {
     persister.removeTransaction(id)
-    }
 }
 ```